ConorHogan/Programming_Scripting_Projects/README.md

 virginica_df = irisdf[irisdf.index == "Iris-virginica"]
 ````

 The above code created the "irisdf" dataframe that I would be using as master dataframe for the rest of the analysis.
--The code first creates a variable storing the link to the dataset file as a URL.
--It then creates a dataframe by reading the data in the URL.
--"Header=None" ensures that the top row of the dataset is not counted as header row.
+The code first creates a variable storing the link to the dataset file as a URL.
+It then creates a dataframe by reading the data in the URL.
+"Header=None" ensures that the top row of the dataset is not counted as header row.
 If I had not of done this, the top row of the dataset would have been skipped in all my future calculations.
--I then assigned names to each of the columns in the dataset as these were missing from the original file.
+I then assigned names to each of the columns in the dataset as these were missing from the original file.
 I also gave the column header rows the name "Attributes" to help with pivots the data using "stack" later in my analysis.
--Finally, I set the "Species" column as the dataframes Index as this would be column I would be using to filter, or slice the dataframe in most of my analysis.
+Finally, I set the "Species" column as the dataframes Index as this would be column I would be using to filter, or slice the dataframe in most of my analysis.
 Setting an index also removes the count column when printing the dataframe.

 I also created three seperate dataframes for each species, but in the end the were not required.